 However, nowadays scientists have developed novel nucleases that can even recognize more than 36bp long sequences to use in gene cloning.

 The larger catalytic subunit of the enzyme binds to the cleaving site on the DNA.
-It uses metal ions as their cofactor to boost their activity and cleave the phosphodiester bonds between the DNA.
+It uses metal ions as its cofactor to boost its activity and cleave the phosphodiester bonds between the DNA.

 The phosphodiester bonds are between the two adjacent nucleotides.
 One subunit of enzyme cleaves phosphodiester bonds on one strand and another one cleaves the other strand.